suizokukan/katal/README.md

     Create the target directory :

-    $ pip --new myworkingdirectory
+    $ katal --new myworkingdirectory

     Check if everything's is alright :

-    $ pip --infos
+    $ katal --infos

     Modify the .ini file (myworkingdirectory/.katal/katal.ini), choose a source.

     Check if everything's is alright :

-    $ pip --select  ... and answer 'yes' to the final question if all the details are ok to you.
+    $ katal --select  ... and answer 'yes' to the final question if all the details are ok to you.

 #(5) author
 suizokukan (suizokukan AT orange DOT fr)